-- 17.4.3 condone or feature gambling in a working environment (an exception exists for licensed gambling premises) - 17.4.4 exploit the susceptibilities, aspirations, credulity, inexperience or lack of knowledge of under-18s or other vulnerable persons - 17.4.5 be likely to be of particular appeal to under-18s, especially by reflecting or being associated with youth culture - 17.4.6 feature anyone who is, or seems to be, under 25 years old gambling or playing a significant role.
+- 17.4.6 feature anyone who is, or seems to be, under 25 years old gambling or playing a significant role.
 No-one may behave in an adolescent, juvenile or loutish way. - 17.5 Advertisements for family entertainment centres, travelling fairs, horse racecourses and dog racetracks, and for non-gambling leisure facilities that incidentally refer to separate gambling facilities as part of a list of facilities on, for example, a cruise ship, may include under-18s provided they are accompanied by an adult and are socialising responsibly in areas that the Gambling Act 2005 (as amended) does not restrict by age.

-LOTTERIES
+18 LOTTERIES

 The rules in this section are designed to ensure that marketing communications for lotteries are socially responsible, with particular regard to the need to protect children, young persons under 18 and other vulnerable persons from being harmed or exploited by advertising that features or promotes lotteries.
-It should be noted, however, that the minimum age limit for purchasing National Lottery products and participating in society lotteries is 16.
+It should be noted, however, that although the minimum age limit for purchasing National Lottery products is 18, the minimum age limit for participation in society lotteries is 16.